How to Install a WordPress Plugin – Step by Step for Beginners

 What is a WordPress Plugin?

-Well, plugin refers to a kind of software that lets you enhance your existing system.
+Well, let us tell you what is a WordPress plugin, first.
+Plugin refers to a kind of software that lets you enhance your existing system.
 WordPress Plugins add extra functionality to WordPress and extends the whole experience.
 Think of like how a Chromecast plugs into your TV and adds new functionality to your old TV.

 Why WordPress needs Plugins?
 Isn’t WordPress Good Enough?